-With solidarity, apathy and a few songs, Ukraine’s ‘Unity Day’ reflects a weary nation
+With solidarity, apathy and a few songs, Ukraine’s Unity Day reflects a weary nation

 “People are scared on the inside,” he said.

 Like many Ukrainians, Klymenko was keeping up on developments.
-He knew the Russians had announced troops were being pulled back from the border, but NATO had yet to confirm any meaningful drawdown.
+He knew the Russians had announced troops were being pulled back from the border but that NATO had yet to confirm any meaningful drawdown.
 Targeted cyberstrikes against Ukrainian businesses and agencies were still underway.
-He saw predictions that the fighting would begin in the early morning hours.
+He has seen predictions that the fighting would begin in the early morning hours.

 And were you able to sleep on the night before “invasion day,” Mr. Klymenko?